 You don't need to be a born storyteller to do this, you just have to go a bit deeper.
-So rather than simply saying 'These are the projections for next year.' go further and and talk about where that projection has come from, what has and can still influence it and why it's important for your audience to know.
+So rather than simply saying 'These are the projections for next year' or 'these are our business goals', go further and and talk about where that projection has come from, what has and can still influence it, and why it's important for your audience to know.

 2. Follow the 10-20-30 rule

-PowerPoint presentations used to be great, but overuse and, quite frankly, poorly-made presentations have branded them an instrument of evil in meeting rooms around the world.
-But there is hope.
+PowerPoint presentations used to be great, but overused and, quite frankly, poorly-made presentations have branded them an instrument of evil in meeting rooms around the world.